intel/ad-rss-lib/README.md

 ## License <a name="license"></a>
-This software library is provided under the BSD 3-clause open-source license: https://opensource.org/licenses/BSD-3-Clause.
+This software library is provided under the LGPL-2.1 open-source license: https://opensource.org/licenses/LGPL-2.1.

 In addition, the terms in the following apply:
 [RELEASE NOTES AND DISCLAIMERS](./RELEASE_NOTES_AND_DISCLAIMERS.md).